 The Sunday Times believe that Strictly 2020 could introduce a drag queen to the competition, as a way of introducing sam-sex couples to the format.
 This was seen on Australia's Dancing With The Stars, with Courtney Act as a competitor who reached the final.

 What other Strictly shows will be on?

-If you can't just wait until every Saturday night to get your fix of steps and sequins, then Strictly Come Dancing: It Takes Two will be returning on September 23, airing every weekday evening on BBC One at 5:15pm for two weeks, before returning to it's usual slot of weekdays at 6:30pm on BBC Two.
+If you can't just wait until every Saturday night to get your fix of steps and sequins, then Strictly Come Dancing: It Takes Two will likely return once the show kicks off, airing every weekday evening on BBC Two.
 This show features interviews with contestants and judges, as well as training room footage and more.
-Zoe Ball will be returning as the host, but this year she will be joined by a new co-presenter, TV personality Rylan Clark-Neal.

-We'll also be seeing the return of the official Strictly podcast, Strictly Confidential, which debuted last year.
-Hosted by last year's finalist Joe Sugg and Strictly producer Kim Winston, we'll get to see some real behind-the-scenes action from the stars of the show and learn more about the crew behind the glitz and glamour.
+We'll also hopefully see a return of the Strictly podcast, Strictly Confidential.
+Hosted by former Strictly finalist Joe Sugg and Strictly producer Kim Winston, this show includes real behind-the-scenes action from the stars of the show, and reveals information on the crew behind the glitz and glamour.
 It's a must for any Strictly fanatic.
-You can listen to it over on BBC sounds.
+You can listen to 2019's episodes over on BBC sounds.